celldiversitylab/Propagation_Analysis_Code/README.md

-# Propagation_Analysis_Code
 Propagation Analysis Code version 1.0 © GPL-3.0, 2019, ETH Zurich, Institute of Biochemistry, Ulrich Berge

 Description
 This set of functions computes out of a matrix with lineage-analysis based single cell data.
-The principle of this script is illustrated in Figure S7 of the manuscript:
+The principle of this script is illustrated in Supplementary Figure 7 of the publication (see reference):
-A) An observed division type matrix as described in Figure 3 of the manuscript.
+A) An observed division type matrix as described in Figure 3 of the publication (see reference).
 This division type matrix is based on the parameter (here cell cycle duration), where cells are classified in outlier cells and not outlier cells (ODM).
 B) The empirical probability to obtain A) based on a probability function estimated by permuting the cell IDs
 C) Estimation of the probability distribution function of obtaining any possible occurrence value per division type
 D) Power of the test visualized as a histogram